Tox/Tox-Docs/developing_with_tox.rst

 "C" Is For Core
 ---------------
 The core of Tox is written in C. Don't know a lick of C?
-Heard horror stories of C programs eating children?
 Don't worry, that won't preclude you from using the Tox API.

-.. _developing_with_tox/shrek:
+.. _developing_with_tox/wrappers:

-Like An Ogre, Tox Has Many [Wrappers]
+Tox has API wrappers in many languages
 -------------------------------------
 API bindings/wrappers are available for users of high-level languages so they too can use the Tox API.